Warren Mosler

-Warren Mosler (born September 18, 1949) is an American hedge fund manager and entrepreneur.
-He is a co-founder of the Center for Full Employment And Price Stability at University of Missouri-Kansas City. and the founder of Mosler Automotive.
+Warren Mosler (born September 18, 1949) is an American hedge fund executive and entrepreneur.
+He is a co-founder of the Center for Full Employment And Price Stability at University of Missouri-Kansas City and the founder of Mosler Automotive.

-Mosler is a proponent and research financier of post-Keynesian Modern Monetary Theory.
-He was awarded an honorary doctorate by the Franklin University Switzerland, and in 2014 was appointed Visiting Professor at the University of Bergamo, Italy.
+Mosler is a proponent and research financier of Modern Monetary Theory.
+He was awarded an honorary doctorate by the Franklin University Switzerland, and in 2014 was appointed visiting professor at the University of Bergamo, Italy.

 Mosler has run as an independent for multiple offices including: United States president, a delegate to Congress three times, and lieutenant governor.
 In 2018, he ran unsuccessfully for governor of the U.S. Virgin Islands as an independent.

 Early life

 Mosler attended the University of Connecticut where he graduated with a degree in economics.

 He initially went on to work at the Savings Bank of Manchester in Manchester, Connecticut in 1973.
 Next he went on to work in Hartford for Bache and Co. before moving to New York City.
 From there he would go on to work on Wall Street, specifically, Bankers Trust NYC, and then William Blair in Chicago.